 Originations.
 Following the Spin-Off, Sallie Mae Bank continued to originate loans under the Smart Option Student Loan program.
-As of December 31, 2015, it owned \$10.5 billion of private education loans, the vast majority of which were Smart Option Student Loans originated since 2009, and three-fourths of which were originated between 2013 and 2015.
+As of December 31, 2016, it owned \$14.1 billion of private education loans, the vast majority of which were Smart Option Student Loans originated since 2009, and over 85% of which were originated between 2013 and 2016.
 Navient ceased originating private education loans following the Spin-Off.

 Servicing.
 Immediately prior to the Spin-Off, Sallie Mae Bank assumed responsibility for collections of delinquent loans on the vast majority of its Smart Option Student Loan portfolio.
-Following the Spin-Off Date, Navient continued to service all private education loans owned by the two companies on its servicing platform until October 2014, when servicing for the vast majority of Sallie Mae Bank's private education loan portfolio was transitioned to Sallie Mae Bank.
-Sallie Mae Bank now services and is responsible for collecting the vast majority of the Smart Option Student Loans it owns.
+Following the Spin-Off Date, Navient continued to service all private education loans owned by the two companies on its servicing platform until October 2014, when servicing for the vast majority of Sallie Mae Bank s private education loan portfolio was transitioned to Sallie Mae Bank.
+Sallie Mae Bank now services and is responsible for collection the vast majority of the Smart Option Student Loans it owns.

 Securitization and Sales.
 In August 2014, Sallie Mae Bank sponsored its first private education loan ABS, SMB Private Education Loan Trust 2014-A (the "SMB 2014-A transaction").
-Because this transaction occurred prior to the transfer of loan servicing from Navient to Sallie Mae Bank, Sallie Mae Bank acted as master servicer for the transaction and Navient as subservicer, and the loan pool is serviced pursuant to Navient servicing policies.
-In April 2015, Sallie Mae Bank sponsored a secunitization and residual sale, SMB Private Education Loan Trust 2015-A. In July 2015, Sallie Mae Bank sponsored another securitization, SMB Private Education Loan Trust 2015-C. In May 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-A. In July 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-C. Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-C. Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-C. Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-C. Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-C. Sallie Mae Bank sponsore
+Because this transaction occurred prior to the transfer of loan servicing from Navient to Sallie Mae Bank, Sallie Mae Bank acted as master servicine for the transaction and Navient as subservicier, and the loan pool is serviced pursuant to Navient servicing policies.
+In April 2015, Sallie Mae Bank sponsored a securitization and residual sale, SMB Private Education Loan Trust 2015-B. In October 2015, Sallie Mae Bank sponsored another securitization and residual sale, SMB Private Education Loan Trust 2015-C. In May 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization.
+SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2016-B. In October 2016, Sallie Mae Bank sponsored another on-balance sheet term securitization, SMB Private Education Loan Trust 2017-A.Sallie Mae Bank services the loans in all of the securitizations it has sponsored following the SMB 2014-A transaction.